Saguaro National Park near Tucson, Arizona

-Close to the town of Tucson, AZ, Saguaro National Park has two districts, the Tucson Mountain District (Saguaro West) and the Rincon Mountain District (Saguaro East).
+Located in the Sonoran desert, Saguaro National Park protects some of the most impressive forests of giant saguaro.
+Close to the town of Tucson, Ariz., Saguaro National Park has two districts, the Tucson Mountain District (Saguaro West) and the Rincon Mountain District (Saguaro East).

 The park gets its name from the saguaro cactus, which is native to the region.
 Saguaro cacti only grow in the Sonoran Desert, but not in all parts of the Sonoran Desert.
 The range of the saguaro is limited by freezing temperatures in winter.